-Use of the PSA test has been associated with an increase in the number of men diagnosed and is also associated with a shift from diagnosis of later stage disease to earlier stage disease.
-Most guidelines agree that those over 70 would not benefit from screening.
-However, evidence of a beneficial impact of PSA testing on mortality in the 50 to 74 year old age group is conflicting.
-He American Prostate, Lung, Colorectal, and Ovarian Cancer Screening Trial designed and sponsored by the National Cancer Institute followed over 75,000 men aged 55 to 74 years in 10 screening centers after random assignment to intervention of annual PSA testing for 6 years or control with usual care.
-After 13 years of follow-up, cumulative prostate cancer mortality rates in the intervention and control populations were not significantly different at 3.7 and 3.4 deaths per 10,000 person years respectively.
+Although the cost of the PSA test itself is low, the potential for downstream complications due to followup tests and potentially unnecessary treatment is high.
+Use of the PSA test has been associated with an increase in the number of men diagnosed and is also associated with a shift from diagnosis of a later stage of disease to an earlier stage of disease.7 Most guidelines agree that those over 70 should not be screened.
+However, evidence of a beneficial impact of PSA testing on mortality in the 50 to 74 year old age group is conflicting.^{8,9} The American Prostate, Lung, Colorectal, and Ovarian Cancer Screening Trial designed and sponsored by the National Cancer Institute followed over 75,000 men aged 55 to 74 years in 10 screening centers after random assignment to intervention of annual PSA testing for 6 years or control with usual care.8 After 13 years of follow-up, cumulative prostate cancer mortality rates in the intervention and control populations were not significantly different at 3.7 and 3.4 deaths per 10,000 person years respectively.
 Investigators found no interactions with age, having PSA testing prior to assignment, or comorbidity.

-The European Randomised Study of Screening for Prostate Cancer followed over 182,000 men aged 50 to 74 years in eight countries after randomization to intervention or control.
-After 13 years of follow-up, the absolute risk reduction of death from prostate cancer in the intervention compared to control group was 1.3 per 1,000 men randomized, relative risk reduction was 21% (27% after adjustment for selection effects), and the number needed to screen reduced from 1,055 men at 11 years of follow-up to 781 men at 13 years with 27 needing to be diagnosed to avert one death from prostate cancer.
+The European Randomised Study of Screening for Prostate Cancer followed over 182,000 men aged 50 to 74 years in eight countries after randomization to intervention or control.9 After 13 years of follow-up, the absolute risk reduction of death from prostate cancer in the intervention compared to control group was 1.3 per 1,000 men randomized, relative risk reduction was 21% (27% after adjustment for selection effects), and the number needed to screen reduced from 1,055 men at 11 years of follow-up to 781 men at 13 years with 27 needing to be diagnosed to avert one death from prostate cancer.